The Prototype Railroad

 The M&N was acquired by the CM&StP (MILW) on 1 October 1890.
 Even though it was thence owned and managed by the CM&StP (MILW), it continued to operate as the M&N.

-Construction of the main line continued northward, until the M&N reached the shore of Lake Superior at Ontonagon, Michigan, in 1893.
+Construction of the main line continued northwestward, until the M&N reached the shore of Lake Superior at Ontonagon, Mich., in January of 1893.

 On 1 July 1893, the M&N faded into history, when it ceased to operate as a separate railroad and officially became the Lake Superior Division of the CM&StP (MILW).
 Sometimes it was simply referred to as the Superior Division.
 From time to time, the new division was referred to as the Northern Division, an homage to the Milwaukee & Northern.